Taking on a strength training workout or cardio workout tends to be more enticing for most people than a mobility workout.

 This is a good shoulder mobility warm-up exercise.

-Throughout the duration of the shoulder mobility exercise, be sure that you keep your core as tight as possible.
+Throughout this shoulder mobility exercise, keep your core as tight as possible.

 Here are the steps:

-- Keeping your arms straight, lift your arms straight up overhead while maintaining tension on the band.
+3. Keep your arms straight and lift them overhead while maintaining tension on the band.
 Go as far as you can up and backward without bending your elbows.

 #6: Shoulder Mobility Clocks